gidoj/pseudoboard_client/README.md

-# pseudoboard
+# pseudoboard_client
 This is not a physical whiteboard.
+Client side of Pseudoboard.